 20 Hockey Scholarships and Grants Most Families Don't Know About

 The USA Hockey Foundation distributes grants through dozens of named funds.
 The NHLPA has donated over $27 million in equipment.
-Canadian Tire Jumpstart and KidSport Canada fund tens of thousands of kids per year.
-Individual NHL team foundations hand out five- and six-figure grants to youth programs every season.
+Canadian Tire Jumpstart and KidSport Canada fund tens of thousands of children annually.
+Individual NHL team foundations distribute five- and six-figure grants to youth programs each season.

-We spent weeks researching every youth hockey financial assistance program we could find — national, state, regional, and association-level.
-Here are 20 that are active right now, verified for the 2025-2026 season.
-If you haven't already, check out our full cost breakdown by state and cost comparison by level to understand what you're budgeting for.
-You can also see costs specific to your area — for example, Minnesota has some of the most affordable house hockey in the country, while California families face the highest ice costs in North America.
+We compiled this list after researching every youth hockey financial assistance program we could find: national, state, regional, and association-level.
+The 20 programs below are active right now and verified for the 2025-2026 season.
+For broader context, our full cost breakdown by state and cost comparison by level cover what you'd be budgeting for.
+State-specific cost pages are also available, including Minnesota (some of the most affordable house hockey in the country) and California (the highest ice costs in North America).

 National Programs (US)